Amazon Redshift

 meltano config target-redshift set port [value]

-• Environment variable: TARGET_REDSHIFT_PRIMARY_KEY_REQUIRED
+• Environment variable: TARGET_REDSHIFT_SQLALCHEMY_URL

 Configure this setting directly using the following Meltano command:

-meltano config target-redshift set primary_key_required [value]
+meltano config target-redshift set sqlalchemy_url [value]

-• Environment variable: TARGET_REDSHIFT_S3_ACL
+• Environment variable: TARGET_REDSHIFT_SSH_TUNNEL_USERNAME

 Configure this setting directly using the following Meltano command: